9qW/Tritan-Bot-Discord/ReadMe.md

 <h2> Important: Read Me</h2>

 You can self-host Tritan Bot, however you must follow the licensing by not changing any original credits- as well as giving credit in your version of the bot via embed footers, website footers, and any other place deemed worthy by the creator.
-The creator has full discression to take away privileges to host the bot yourself, and if you fail to comply with the licensing legal actions may be taken.
 I have no problem making my creation open souce for learning purposes, as long as you contribute for any changes via a pull request and you give credit to my github page as the creator of the bot and website.

 <h2>Can I add Tritan Bot to my server?</h2>